acpollmann/soccer-training/index.md

 ### What's Our Goal?

-We are analyzing the most important statistics that correlate the strongest with winning a soccer match and using the data from previous World Cup's (2010, 2014, and 2018) to predict the outcomes of future soccter matches.
+We are analyzing the most important statistics that correlate the strongest with winning a soccer match and using the data from previous World Cup's (2010, 2014, and 2018) to predict the outcomes of soccer matches.

 # **Data**